A to Z List

 Technical Assistants (student workers) for the ITS Service Desk.

-(Technology Access Fee) A fee that students pay that funds the technological resources provided to them by the university, such as the computer labs and printers.
+Stands for: Technology Access Fee.
+A fee that students pay that funds the technological resources provided to them by the university.
+These resources include the computer labs and printers.

-A program used to provide information about the processes and programs running on a computer, as well as the general status of the computer.
+A program used to provide information about the processes and programs running on a computer.
+This program also tells the general status of the computer.
 Can also be used to terminate processes and programs, as well as change the processes' priority.

 The bar usually located at the bottom of Microsoft Windows operating systems, which displays the start button, system clock, programs that are currently running, as well as other open windows.
 Sometimes called "systray."

 A record of a technical issue that a client had.
 Client's can place self-service tickets or call the Service Desk for an agent to troubleshoot and place the ticket.